xecrets/xecrets-cli/sdk-docs/Xecrets.File.Sdk.Abstractions.md

 ## IXfApi Interface

-The main SDK interface to use when calling the CLI for operations.
-Use [XfApiFactory](Xecrets.File.Sdk.XfApiFactory.md 'Xecrets.File.Sdk.XfApiFactory') to create instances of the interface.
+The main SDK interface to use when calling the command line for operations.
+Use [XfApiFactory](Xecrets.File.Sdk.XfApiFactory.md 'Xecrets.File.Sdk.XfApiFactory') to
+create instances of the interface.

 ```csharp
 public interface IXfApi